 - database_name: This is the name of the database this backend is connected to

-- client_address: This is for the IP address of the client connected to this backend
+- client_address: This is the IP address of the client connected to this backend

 - application_name: This is the name of the application that is connected to this backend

 - backend_start: This is the time when this process was started.
-For client backends, it’s the time the client when connected to the server.
+For client backends, it’s the time the client is connected to the server.

 - state_change: It is the time when the state was last changed.